jbaack/django-silent-mammoth-whistle/README.rst

 Bot detection
 =============

 Bot traffic is recorded and then hidden when viewing whistles.
-This